Search for gravitational-wave bursts in the third Advanced LIGO-Virgo run with coherent WaveBurst enhanced by Machine Learning: Results

 \section{Results}

-This Section discusses the O3 results of the ML-enhanced cWB search, in particular the improvements achieved in terms of detected GW transients, all established CBC sources, and of sensitivity, based on the broadest set of signal morphologies performed to date.
+This Section discusses the O3 results of the ML-enhanced cWB search and the sensitivity of the two-fold and three-fold detector networks on the broadest set of signal morphologies performed to date.
 We compare our results with the standard generic burst search performed by the LVK collaboration~\cite{O3allskyshort}.
 More specifically, we used the same standard cWB methods, including the same three search bins to rank separately volumes of signal parameter space dominated by very different false alarm distributions.
 Due to the different noise floors and noise transients during O3, the analysis performed by LVK generic burst search considered O3a and O3b separately.
-In this work, we train two separate XGB models for O3a and O3b, respectively.
+In this work, we train two separate XGBoost models for O3a and O3b, respectively.
 For brevity, all results are reported for the full O3.